 The phrase "The Business" is mis-used of coarse.
 A company has many departments performing functions that sustain happy customers.
 IT is one of those departments and is therefore also "The Business".
 The mixture of skill sets hired by a company including, accounting, purchasing, HR, and programmers, all allow the business to achieve its goals and make money.

 So, lets state it this way, if a department in the business needs some changes in a product, then various skills will be involved to achieve that; IT, support organizations, BI groups, operations teams, sales and marketing, training and the list goes on.
 To make a change to an established product, lots of stuff has to happen and all those teams are responsible for performing their duties to best achieve the companies goals.

 Planning that change and prioritizing it against all the other changes from all the departments is part of the business benefit evaluation that occurs to produce road maps.

 In the end, that change, written out as a set of stories, optimized for MVP, and evaluated by the development teams to maintain the road map, gets slotted in to the list of stories that the team must work on.

 I hear you say this is crazy.
 The business pays me and can fire me?
 What if the developers decide to take 6 months to make the code pretty, you know how much they want to get rid of all those tabs and it takes them so long to get anything done as it is?

 Trust between groups is always a challenge.
 Different people with different skills and different goals will never completely understand each other so mis-trust is easy.
-However, people are a companies most powerful asset, so fix that, and allow them to thrive.
+However, people are a companies most powerful asset, so fix that first, and allow them to thrive together.